American Water Works (NYSE:AWK) Issues FY 2022 Earnings Guidance

-American Water Works (NYSE:AWK – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+American Water Works (NYSE:AWK – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $4.390-$4.490 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.460.
 The company issued revenue guidance of -.

-A number of brokerages have recently issued reports on AWK.
-UBS Group upgraded shares of American Water Works from a sell rating to a neutral rating and dropped their price target for the stock from $164.00 to $161.00 in a research report on Monday, February 7th.
-Barclays dropped their target price on shares of American Water Works from $187.00 to $166.00 and set an equal weight rating on the stock in a research report on Wednesday, February 9th.
-Zacks Investment Research upgraded shares of American Water Works from a sell rating to a hold rating and set a $163.00 target price on the stock in a research report on Wednesday, February 9th.
-JPMorgan Chase & Co. downgraded shares of American Water Works from a neutral rating to an underweight rating and dropped their target price for the company from $172.00 to $171.00 in a research report on Friday, January 7th.
-Finally, HSBC upgraded shares of American Water Works from a hold rating to a buy rating and dropped their target price for the company from $190.00 to $182.00 in a research report on Wednesday.
-Three analysts have rated the stock with a sell rating, six have given a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $174.60.

 American Water Works Co, Inc engages in the provision of complementary water and wastewater services.
 It operates through the following segments: Regulated Businesses, Market-Based Businesses, and Other.
 The Regulated Businesses segment provides water and wastewater services to customers.
 The Market-Based Businesses segment is responsible for Military Services Group, Contract Operations Group, Homeowner Services Group, and Keystone Operations.